Relative change: Indicators of relative change

+The normalization condition is motivated by the observation that R scaled by a constant $c>0$ still satisfies the other conditions besides normalization.
+Furthermore, due to the independence condition, every R can be written as a single argument function H of the ratio $y/x$.
+The normalization condition is then that $H'(1) = 1$.
+This implies all indicators behave like the classical one when $y/x$ is close to 1.

-Usually the indicator of relative difference is presented as the actual difference Δ scaled by some function of the values x and y, say f(x, y).
+Usually the indicator of relative change is presented as the actual change Δ scaled by some function of the values x and y, say f(x, y).

-As with relative change, the relative difference is undefined if f(x, y) is zero.
+As with classical relative change, the general relative change is undefined if f(x, y) is zero.
 Various choices for the function f(x, y) have been proposed:

+As can be seen in the table, all but the first two indicators have, as denominator a mean.
+One of the properties of a mean function $m(x,y)$ is: $m(x,y)=m(y,x)$, which means that all such indicators have a "symmetry" property that the classical relative change lacks: $R(x,y)=-R(y,x)$.
+This agrees with intuition that a relative change from x to y should have the same magnitude as a relative change in the opposite direction, y to x, just like the relation $\frac y x = \frac 1 \frac{x}{y}$ suggests.

 Maximum mean change has been recommended when comparing floating point values in programming languages for equality with a certain tolerance.
 Another application is in the computation of approximation errors when the relative error of a measurement is required.
 Minimum mean change has been recommended for use in econometrics.
 Logarithmic change has been recommended as a general-purpose replacement for relative change and is discussed more below.

-Tenhunen defines a general relative change function:
+Tenhunen defines a general relative difference function from L (reference value) to K: